 Tips about flood insurance and flood-prone areas due to wildfires

-All of this means that now is the time to consider buying a flood insurance policy, especially as flood insurance has a 30-day waiting period before it becomes effective.
+Now is the time to consider buying a flood insurance policy, especially as flood insurance has a 30-day waiting period before it becomes effective.
 This is also particularly important if you live in areas that have been affected by wildfires such as the 2018 Spring Fire, the 416 Fire, the Lake Christine Fire and the Bocco Fire.

 Many homeowners do not realize that their basic homeowners insurance does not include protection from flood damage, and that flood insurance must be purchased as a separate policy.
 The Colorado Division of Insurance (DOI), part of the Department of Regulatory Agencies (DORA), offers these tips about flood insurance.